Solution landscapes of ferronematics in microfluidic channels: Numerical results

-Regarding unstable saddle points, like the case of $l=0.2$ and $c=1$, we find nine saddle points, three OR solutions (two index-2 and one index-1) and six full solutions (four index-1 and two index-2).
-Moreover, the connections we made between the stable solutions for the positive and negative $c$ cases in the previous paragraph, also hold true for these saddle points i.e., they are reflections of those in \Cref{fig:saddle_points_l=0.2_c=1}.
-As such, we can identify them with the same nomenclature as used in \Cref{fig:saddle_points_l=0.2_c=1}.
-There is clearly a connection between all solutions for positive and negative $c$, which we now make precise.
+Regarding unstable saddle points, as in the case of $l=0.2$ and $c=1$, there are nine saddle points: three OR solutions (two index-1 and one index-2) and six full solutions (four index-1 and two index-2).
+Moreover, the unstable saddle points for positive and negative $c$ are related as noted above i.e., they are reflections of those in \Cref{fig:full_saddle_points_l=0.2_c=1} and \Cref{fig:OR_saddle_points_l=0.2_c=1}.
+There is clearly a connection between all solutions of \eqref{eq:euler-lagrange_again} for positive and negative $c$, which is made precise below.